I’ve been practicing gratitude — with varying levels of devotion — for over a decade now, since I was thirteen years

 Gratitude is still a much-loved regular part of my life.
 And I still continue to explore and experiment with my own gratitude practice on a daily basis.

 Alice Morse Earle said, “Every day may not be good…but there’s something good in every day.”
 For me, practicing gratitude is the way I find, acknowledge and appreciate the good in each and every day.
 And I hope that it can do this for you too.

 Love & Gratitude,

 PS.
 If you’re wanting to make gratitude a regular habit in your life, I’d love to invite you to join a very special live round of The 28 Day Gratitude Project.
-This self-guided project will guide you through 28 days of gratitude so you can explore how you can add more gratitude into your life — in a way that works best for you.
+This project will guide you through 28 days of gratitude so you can explore how you can add more gratitude into your life — in a way that works best for you.
 It includes a digital workbook and daily emails for 28 days to help you make gratitude a regular habit in your life.
 Plus there’s going to be a pop-up Facebook group *just* for this special live round (where I’ll be doing live calls in each week!).